 During the ordeal, Bilbo uses the courage he has gained by surmounting the story’s previous trials; he’s bolstered by his loyalty to the group and relies upon the skills and tools he has earned in previous trials.
 Much as he outwitted Gollum in the cave, Bilbo now uses his wit as well as his magical ring to defeat Smaug in a game of riddles, which ultimately leads Smaug out of the lair so that Bilbo can complete what he was set out to do—steal the treasure.

-The reward of the Hero’s Journey is a moment of triumph, celebration, change, or a gift of some sort that is bestowed on or taken by the hero for overcoming the conflict they were set to face at the journey’s beginning.
+The reward of the Hero’s Journey is a moment of triumph, celebration, or change as the hero achieves their first major victory.
 This is a moment of reflection for both the reader and the hero, to take a breath to contemplate and acknowledge the growth, development, and transformation that has occurred so far.

-The reward is the boon that the hero is gifted, granted, or steals, that will be crucial to facing the true climax of the story that is yet to come.
-The reward may be a physical object, special knowledge, or reconciliation of some sort, but it’s always a thing that allows for some form of celebration or replenishment, or provides the drive to succeed before the journey continues.
+The reward is the boon that the hero learns, is granted, or steals, that will be crucial to facing the true climax of the story that is yet to come.
+The reward may be a physical object, special knowledge, or reconciliation of some sort, but it’s always a thing that allows for some form of celebration or replenishment and provides the drive to succeed before the journey continues.

 Note that the reward may not always be overtly positive—it may also be a double-edged sword that could harm them physically or spiritually.
 This type of reward typically triggers yet another internal transformation within the hero, one that grants them the knowledge and personal drive to complete the journey and face their remaining challenges.